esnet/oscars/README.md

 # OSCARS

+Note, we are currently using [OrbStack](https://orbstack.dev) for local Docker Compose services.

 ## Synopsis
 Short for *On-demand Secure Circuits and Advance Reservation System*, OSCARS is  a freely available open-source product.
 As developed by the Department of Energy’s high-performance science network ESnet, OSCARS was designed by network engineers who specialize in supporting the U.S. national laboratory system and its data-intensive collaborations.